FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 a model where some Trial Results (those with high Trial Loss Ratio) are affected by infrequent effects, causing unsatisfactory repeatability

-{::comment}

-    MB102: Or other similar terms, but not poor thing.
-    Please consider the same change in other parts of the document.

-    VP: Ok, search&replace.

-    MK: Edited.
-Searched and replaced all with unsatisfactory, unacceptable.

-{:/comment}

 of [RFC2544] Throughput results.
 Refer to Section [DUT in SUT](#dut-in-sut) for a discussion about noiseful and noiseless ends of the SUT performance spectrum.